wcward3302/CEN4930-Live-Demo/README.md

 ## Usage

-- **Train Ridge Regression Model**: Upload a dataset and train a Ridge Regression model.
-- **Train Random Forest Model**: Upload a dataset and train a Random Forest model.
 - **Generate Heatmap**: Visualize data on a heatmap based on the selected year.
 - **Reset Dataset**: Reset the dataset to its original state.